tanyac777/qiskit_qfl/README.md

 In the proposed QFL realization, clients transform their unique data into quantum states using a Feature Map, then process them with a parameterized quantum circuit (Ansatz) where local training is conducted using Qiskit and the updated weights are aggregated centrally, and global weights are returned to clients for local model updates.
 \includegraphics[width=0.59\columnwidth]{quant_1.png}
 # A high level view of local learning in the proposed QFL Process consisting of several key components.
-The \textit{Feature Map} ingests input data and encodes it into a quantum state.
-Following this, the \textit{Ansatz} comes into play as a parameterized quantum circuit, with its parameters being iteratively fed by the\textit{ Optimizer}--optimization objective function is driven by the outcomes from the \textit{Sampler}.}
+The Feature Map ingests input data and encodes it into a quantum state.
+Following this, the Ansatz comes into play as a parameterized quantum circuit, with its parameters being iteratively fed by the Optimizer--optimization objective function is driven by the outcomes from the Sampler.